casoon/dragonfly-docs/docs/guide/animations-effects-system.md

 ## Animation Categories

-The Animation System is divided into the following categories:
+The Animation system is divided into the following categories:

 ### 1. Transitions